What is a Product Demo and Why is it important in B2B SaaS?

 So what is it, that makes an outstanding product demo?
 There are multiple things to learn and consider and there is for sure no one-size-fits-all approach.

 We will help you master the demo without going through countless painful trial-and-error iterations.
-We’ve compiled all best practices and industry standards in one comprehensive SaaS demo guide.
+We’ve compiled product demo best practices and industry standards in one comprehensive SaaS demo guide.
 Read more about it in our next chapter.